orcfax/docs/docs/FAQ/faq-1.md

 ## What is an oracle?
 Oracles like [Orcfax](https://orcfax.io/), [Chainlink](https://chain.link),
-[Charli3](https://charli3.io), etc. are the technical component in blockchain architectures that deliver data about the real-world to on-chain smart contracts .
+[Charli3](https://charli3.io), etc. are the technical component in blockchain architectures that deliver data about the real-world to on-chain smart contracts.

 The name is derived from people in the ancient world who delivered messages and knowledge from the gods to the mortals.

 ![The oracle at Delphi](/img/oracle-of-delphi-bw.png)

 Software oracles process information from online sources such as website content and open datasets but mostly from server-based application programming interfaces (API).
 These are the most common types of oracles and are used, for example, by algorithmic stablecoins or automated market maker (AMM) exchanges to monitor for changes in currency exchange rates.

 ## What is a smart contract?
 Smart contracts are software programs that execute conditional logic on